The Cornwall We Want

 Cycling here to stay?

-by Pamelapamelapamela, over 4 years agoI’ve been cycling a huge amount since lockdown began.
+by Pamelapamelapamela, almost 6 years agoI’ve been cycling a huge amount since lockdown began.
 I’m lucky enough to have an ebike so St. Austell’s hills don’t present me with too much of a problem.
 In ‘normal’ times I only use it to get to places I need to go to, eg into town or across to the arts centre or to visit / meet up with friends, and my husband and I have managed to ditch one of the cars since getting an ebike each.
 Since lockdown though I have been using it just to go on bike rides for pleasure and it’s been an...
 Continue reading

 -